Read time: 3 minutes

 The Urban STEP participatory design method is leveraged by Stockholm-based Arken Arkitekter and landscape consultancy Ekologigruppen.
 The method’s starting point is the specific typologies of places and towns/cities.
 Alongside participatory modelling, its key tool is the ‘Value Rose’ (värderosen), a 12-spoked spider diagram that comprises ecological, social, physical and economic sustainability elements.
 The specific components of the Value Rose can be adapted as per context.

 Public realm ethnography.
 To improve places, you need to observe them.
-This article maps key practical and theoretical issues for immersive research in the public realm.
+This article maps key practical and theoretical issues for immersive research in the public realm, which can support all other toolkits and resources provided here.

 The Guide to the Healthy Streets Indicators (2017) adopts the Healthy Streets Approach™.
 It considers 10 different indicators that focus on mobility and street attractiveness.
 The guide was jointly produced by Transport for London and consultant Lucy Saunders, and is part of the Draft London Plan (2017) and the Mayor’s Transport Strategy (2018).